CodeTornato/chatgpt_prompt/README.md

 # Using Chat-Gpt API In Python

-this is collection of python programs which use the ChatGpt API.
+this is collection of python program which use the ChatGpt API.

   chatgpt linux terminal shell built-in